cortext/patstat/applicants classification/README.md

-# Classify Legal Entities And Individuals From Patent Applicants
+# Classifying Legal Entities And Individuals From Patent Applicants

 ## Goals